getify/Functional-Light-JS/manuscript/ch2.md

 The function name `getPreferredName(..)` tells the reader something about what the mapping operation is intending to do that is not entirely obvious from just its code.
 This name label helps the code be more readable.

-Another place where anonymous function expressions are common is with IIFEs (immediately invoked function expressions):
+Another place where anonymous function expressions are common is with immediately invoked function expressions (IIFEs):

 ```js
 (function(){